Decision table testing is an easy and confident approach to identify the test scenarios for complex business logic.

 For writing test cases for business logic, it is advisable to follow the below steps to prepare test cases so as to ensure maximum test coverage:

-Step #1) Use decision table test case design technique to attain 100% logical coverage.
+Step #1) Use a decision table test case design technique to attain 100% logical coverage.

 Step #2) Boundary value analysis and Equivalence partitioning for covering various ranges of inputs.